tromb17/complaints_monitoring_dashboard/README.md

-# Claims Monitoring Dashboard
+# Complaints Monitoring Dashboard

-Power BI dashboard for customer claims monitoring and processing workflow tracking.
+Power BI dashboard for customer complaints monitoring and processing workflow tracking.

 ## Overview

-This dashboard provides real-time monitoring of customer claims processing in a pharmaceutical distribution company.
+This dashboard provides real-time monitoring of customer complaints processing in a pharmaceutical distribution company.

 It helps managers track claim status, employee workload, and processing deadlines.